lzumot/rust-dl-framework/README.md

 Rust Deep Learning Framework is an open-source deep learning library built with Rust, designed to be fast, efficient, and easy to use.
 It provides a flexible and intuitive API, allowing users to build, train, and deploy deep learning models with ease.

+A deep learning framework written in Rust, inspired by PyTorch.
+The goal of this project is to provide a fast, safe, and easy-to-use library for creating and training neural networks.

 ## Features

 - High-performance tensor operations using ndarray